-Must buy aquarium products to keep your fish healthy in winter
+You must buy these aquarium products to keep your fish healthy in winter

 Most mammals, including humans, are endothermic.
-What this means is that they’re able to generate heat and warm up their body tissues through their own metabolism.
+This means that they can generate heat and warm up their body tissues through their metabolism.
 Thus, we classify them as “warm-blooded animals.”

 Aquarium winter care tips

-Here are a few points to remember for the well-being of the fishes in your aquarium.
+Here are a few points to remember for the well-being of the fish in your aquarium.

-Having a fish in an aquarium requires you to recreate the temperature of their natural habitat in order to enable their development.
-Thus, if you have a fish tank in winter in cold towns then you must have an efficient heating system.
+Having a fish in an aquarium requires you to recreate the temperature of their natural habitat to enable their development.
+Thus, if you have a fish tank in winter in cold towns, you must have an efficient heating system.

-It’s also important to have a thermometer around as it’ll allow you to regulate and control the internal temperature of the fish tank.
+It’s also essential to have a thermometer around as it’ll allow you to regulate and control the internal temperature of the fish tank.
 Fishes will be in trouble if the water is overheated.